sortmerna/sortmerna/README.md

 Galaxy wrapper
 --------------

-Currently a Galaxy wrapper exists for SortMeRNA v1.99 beta (thanks to Björn Grüning), please visit "https://github.com/bgruening/galaxytools/tree/master/rna_tools/sortmerna" for more information.
+Currently a Galaxy wrapper exists for SortMeRNA v1.9 (thanks to Björn Grüning), please visit "https://github.com/bgruening/galaxytools/tree/master/rna_tools/sortmerna" for more information.

 A wrapper for version 2.0 is under development in the Bonsai Lab, LIFL, France.